benjaminprat/benjaminprat.github.io/README.md

 ## Overview & Goals
- Fan Site is a pre-work assignment for Wyncode Academy's immersive Full Stack program.
-I was tasked  to build a static site using HTML & CSS for the subject matter of my choice.
+ Fan Site is a static site using HTML & CSS for the subject matter of my choice.
 I chose my favorite musical artist, Spoon.

 ## Technologies
 * HTML